 3. Don’t overpromise.
 Give yourself time to pay things back.

-Don’t try to over promise right now.
+Don’t try to over-promise right now.
 You’ll feel crummy later if you can’t quite deliver on the promises you make.
-You need to give yourself as much flexibility as possible once your paychecks start hitting your bank account again, so check with your vendors to see what kind of flexibility
+You need to give yourself as much flexibility as possible once your paychecks start hitting your bank account again, so check with your vendors and creditors to see what kind of flexibility they can offer.

 4. Ask for help.
 I know it can be really challenging.

-At a retreat I attended earlier this month along with nine other women, we did some physically-challenging activities.
+At a retreat I attended earlier this month, we did some physically-challenging activities.
 Asking for help was encouraged, but we all shared how difficult that can be.
 That discussion led us to create a “safe word.”
 Someone would shout “Grace!” when they needed the group to stop or slow down, to take a break, or help in some way.
 Whatever word you want to use, there are organizations, people, churches, funds and assistance available to you.
 Do not be afraid or ashamed of asking for help organizations or resources that were created to help people in your situation.

 5. Learn from this.

 The best thing you can do when something bad happens is to ask yourself, “How can I prevent this going forward?”
-Now, you can’t possibly prevent a government shutdown, but you can be better prepared in case it (or something similar, but let’s hope not!) happens again.
+Now, you can’t possibly prevent a government shutdown, but you can be better prepared in case it (or something similar) happens again.
 In other words, can this unfortunate situation turn into a really great motivator?
 Could that be this gray cloud’s silver lining?
 It can.
 And you can feel proud and confident that you were more prepared when it does.

 And finally, one bonus tip: Stay positive.
 I know, I know.
 It’s easier said than done.
 But I promise you, this too shall pass.